d-rita/akorion-flask-app/README.md

 - Set Flask app to app.py using `export FLASK_APP=app.py`
 - run app using `flask run`
 - go to http://127.0.0.1:5000/ and fill in the form and submit it.

-##### Version 2:
-This implementation is a backend solution, and is best tested with an application like Postman.
-In this case, the data required from the user is got through a json object.
-This API solution can be consumed by a separately designed frontend application.

-Steps:
-- pull the version-two branch onto your local machine using `git pull origin version-two`
-- switch to the version-two branch using: `git checkout version-two`, if you are not in the branch yet.
-- Set Flask app to app.py using `export FLASK_APP=application.py`
-- Open postman, and type in the url "http://127.0.0.1:5000/", choose the `POST` method
-- Fill in the raw data as a JSON object:
-    ```json
-        {
-            "first_name": "Diana",
-            "last_name": "Nanyanzi",
-            "phone": "070012345",
-            "order": "pesticide"
-        }
-    ```
-and submit.

 Notes:
 - The sender and recipient emails can be altered to fit your own.